Normalization for planar string diagrams and a quadratic equivalence algorithm: Computing normal forms

 Let $D$ be a connected diagram in right normal form and $v \in D$ be a vertex.
 We analyze how a new vertex $l$ can be added to $D$ by connecting it to $v$ only, such that $l$ becomes a leaf in the new diagram.
 First, we need to choose whether to connect $l$ to the domain or codomain of $v$.
 Assume for instance that we connect it to the domain of $v$.
 If $v$ has $k$ edges in its domain before the addition, there are $k+1$ possible positions for the new edge between $l$ and $v$.
 Assume that such a position is chosen.
 The height of the vertex $l$ in the new diagram must also be chosen, as shown in Figure~\ref{fig:growing-leaf}.
 The following lemma shows that there is only one such choice such that the new diagram is in right normal form.

-\begin{lemma} Let $D'$ be a diagram obtained from $D$ by adding a leaf $l$ connected to a vertex $v \in D$, at a determined side (domain or codomain) and position between existing edges on that side.
-There is a unique vertical position of $l$ such that $D'$ is in right normal form. \end{lemma}
+\begin{lem} Let $D'$ be a diagram obtained from $D$ by adding a leaf $l$ connected to a vertex $v \in D$, at a determined side (domain or codomain) and position between existing edges on that side.
+There is a unique vertical position of $l$ such that $D'$ is in right normal form.
+Furthermore the horizontal position of $l$ at this height is determined by the position between the existing edges of $v$ that we grow it from. \end{lem}

 \begin{proof} Let us first show that there is a vertical position for $l$ such that $D'$ is in right normal form.
 First, pick an initial vertical position for $l$, such as the position immediately above or below $v$ (depending on the orientation of the connection between $v$ and $l$).
 Then, normalize by applying right exchanges.
 All the right exchanges involve $l$: otherwise, by contradiction, consider the first exchange not involving $l$.
 Removing $l$ from its domain gives us $D$ again (because the relative positions of vertices in $D$ has not changed), and the exchange still applies to this diagram, which contradicts normality of $D$.
 This shows the existence of the vertical position and uniqueness follows from confluence. \end{proof}